Tyler Glodjo - 27 posts

 Rachel Seo - 6 posts

-Rachel Seo is a rising sophomore at UC San Diego, where she is majoring in literature and writing.
+Rachel Seo is a third year at UC San Diego, where she is majoring in literature and writing.
 She loves reading children's fiction and making YouTube videos.
 Learn more about her at rachelseo.com.

 Timothy Thomas - 42 posts